Key takeaways

 Frequently asked questions

 Getting approved depends largely on your credit score, income, and financial history.
 Borrowers with good credit typically find it easier to secure approval with favorable terms.
-If you have poor credit, it will be harder to get approved, and you will be granted higher interest rates.
+If you have poor credit, it will be hard to get approved.
+If you are approved, it will be with higher interest rates.

 2. Do signature loans hurt your credit?